Therapy for Relationship Stress

 • Repeated misunderstandings or communication breakdowns

-• Feeling responsible for keeping things calm or balanced
+• Feeling responsible for keeping things calm, balanced, or connected

 • Tension around closeness, distance, or commitment